Home Life in DubaiBefore you move Cost of living for both a couple or single person in Dubai

 Is it expensive to live in Dubai?

-Dubai is no longer one of the most affordable in terms of being a global city.
+Dubai is no longer one of the most affordable metropolitan global cities.
 However, it is still cheaper to live in than Hong Kong, Singapore, Zurich, Geneva, Basel, New York, Bern, Tel Aviv, Copenhagen, Nassau, Los Angeles, Shanghai, Beijing, San Francisco, Honolulu, Seoul & London.

 Dubai may not be as cheap as many South Asian or South American countries.
 It has some advantages compared with these countries attracting expats, remote workers or entrepreneurs alike.
 Most notably it’s safety and modern living.